ThatTilux/CCT-Harmonics-Optimizer/README.md

 # CCT Harmonics Optimizer

 This software is designed to automatically optimize custom CCT (canted-cosine-theta) harmonic drive parameters for CCT magnets.
-The optimizer adjusts the scaling function parameters of the custom harmonics to create a magnetic field where only the main B component has a bn value of 10,000, while the other components have bn values of 0 (within a user-specified margin).
+Two optimizers are provided to achieve different objectives.
 This project is part of the FCC-ee HTS4 research project at CERN.
-TODO revise

 ## Overview